 So a plan was hatched to recruit the professional services of Phil Hungerford and his Run Inn crew to manage the event and, after a fair bit of arm twisting (and a few beers!), Phil agreed to join our team and in December 2011 seventy athletes gave their stamp of approval to this exciting new event on the Queensland triathlon calendar.
 The first race was won by local champion Steven Schofield in the men's race and Australian Ironman legend Leanne Southwell crossed the line first in the women's race.
 It was a low key affair, raced on open roads and there was no prize money on offer, but it was obvious that this was a race that was here to stay.

-In the few years since, the Hog's Breath Hervey Bay 100 has grown into one of the most anticipated races in the state.
-It has now grown into a two day event with the addition of "Super Saturday" which includes the "Have a Crack Tri" for beginner triathletes as well as the "Hundy Kids" races for athletes aged from under 10 to 18.
+In the few years since, the Hervey Bay 100 has grown into one of the most anticipated races in the state.
+It has now grown into a two day event with the addition of "Super Saturday" which includes the "Hundy Kids" races for athletes aged from under 10 to 18 and the Barge2Beach ocean swim.
 The "Hundy Kids" races also act the selection trials for Wide Bay athletes wishing to compete at the Queensland Schools Championships.
-For the past two years over 700 athletes have taken part over the two days and this year promises to be even bigger.
+For the past two years over 900 athletes have taken part over the two days and this year promises to be even bigger.